 Check out GerberDuo

-to learn about each trimester in-depth, track your baby’s development week to week and to learn about all the changes your body will experience, too.
+to learn about each trimester in-depth, track fetal development week by week and to learn about all the changes your body will experience.

 The first trimester is an amazing time when the single-celled embryo grows rapidly, developing into a fetus with all major organ systems.